5jayarama/WebCrawler/README.md

 Links and crawl-
 I was able to search up some guides on how to use a Parser to retrive links using the -a starttag, and I was able to replicate this for csrf token as well. when I saw the h3 tag for flag in the project description, I added that to the Parser class as well.
-I had some trouble getting urls while traversing fakebook, but this part was easier for me because i was able to find some
+I had some trouble getting urls while traversing Fakebook, but this part was easier for me because i was able to find some
 resources online and it had a much better description in the project of how to complete this.
 Runtime-
 Runtime was absolutely abmyssal though.
 To improve the runtime, I used set instead of list for urls_to_visit and visited_urls, I remade my program to not use a new socket each crawl iteration, and more.